If you are interested in editing or researching for a specific period or region within the History Files, then please

 highly trained professional army.

-As mercenaries they were employed
+As mercenaries they were employed as far afield

-after the terminations of their contracts who brought with them
+of their contracts who brought with them their pay in the form of

-their pay in the form of Macedonian staters who provided the
+Macedonian staters and, by doing so, who provided the

-prototypes for the Gallic staters minted by various Iron Age
+prototypes for the Gallic staters that were subsequently

-chieftains.
-These coins were also copied in Britain.
+minted by various Iron Age chieftains.
+These coins were also copied

-It is clear from what Caesar says that the use of chariots in
+It is clear from what Caesar says that the use of

-second expedition.
+cavalry on his second expedition.

-The problem with all ad- hoc forces which are
+The problem with all ad hoc forces which are

 only brought together on specific occasions is their lack of